 Epoxy is great in terms of gluing stuff together & we appreciate it very much.
 For this same gluing nature, it’s challenging to remove from any surface like wood, metal, aluminum, and so on.

 Whether you’re a professional or beginner, doing an epoxy job can cause accidental epoxy sticking here and there.
 If you don’t know the correct way of removing epoxy from a certain surface, you won’t be able to clean it no matter how hard you try.

 If you’ve already done something wrong working with epoxy & trying to remove it from the surface, then this article is for you.
 Stay tuned as I’ll be explaining how to remove epoxy from any surface like – wood, metal, aluminum, porcelain, glass, etc.

 Can You Remove Epoxy Resin?

 Yes, you can remove epoxy resin from almost every surface you can imagine.
-Please keep in mind, epoxy acts great as glue & it won’t be an easy task to remove it from surfaces it’s meant to be glued.
+Please keep in mind, that epoxy acts great as glue & it won’t be an easy task to remove it from surfaces it’s meant to be glued to.
 Though epoxy removal projects are tiring & time-consuming, it isn’t impossible.